 In summary, positive studies of 5-HTTLPR in Caucasian populations generally show an association of S alleles and increased risk of ADRs, but there is a similar number of studies showing no association as well as a single study showing an association in the opposite direction (increased risk for the L allele).
-While differences in disease state, treatment, ethnicity, and ADR assessment undoubtedly contribute to these contradicting findings, there is not a single driving factor that we could identify.
+While differences in disease state, treatment, ethnicity, and ADR assessment undoubtedly contribute to these contradicting findings, there is not a single driving factor that could be identified.
 Sample sizes were similar on average in studies implicating the S allele and those finding no association (average n=296 and 223, respectively) and larger studies (n>700) have shown both positive 12 and null findings.19 Meanwhile, the genotyping of rs23351 does not greatly differ between the groups, with 3/6 studies implicating the S allele and 2/7 studies showing no association genotyping this locus.
 Associations between 5-HTTLPR and general tolerability measures have not been adequately studied to date, but limited existing evidence does not show a large effect.
 The body of evidence on STin2 is extremely variable, with studies showing no association, or very strong associations in either direction.

 Neuropsychiatric Adverse Events

-SSRIs can cause a variety of neuropsychiatric adverse events, including headache, mania, akathisia, agitation, insomnia, and potentially increase suicidality for some individuals.
+SSRIs can cause a variety of neuropsychiatric adverse events, including headache, mania, akathisia, agitation, and insomnia, and potentially increase suicidality for some individuals.
 Table 2 summarizes relevant SLC6A4 pharmacogenetic studies of these phenotypes.
 Some of the earliest studies in this domain examined a potential genetic association of SLC6A4 with antidepressant induced mania (AIM).
-Of 7 studies investigating 5-HTTLPR in relation to AIM, 3 found significant evidence associating the S allele with increased odds of AIM, 25-27, 1 showed a non-significant trend in that direction 28, and 3 showed little signal of association.29-31 Studies examining STin2 are consistent in that all 3 studies failed to show an association between STin2 and AIM.
-25, 26, 28.
-One group performed a haplotype analysis of 5-HTTLPR, rs25531, and STin2 and concluded that the L-A-10 haplotype is associated with reduced risk of AIM 28 – a finding that is physiologically confusing given the increased expression owed to the 5-HTTLPR and rs25531 genotypes and decreased expression related to STin2 10 repeat allele.
+Of seven studies investigating 5-HTTLPR in relation to AIM, three found significant evidence associating the S allele with increased odds of AIM, 25-27, one showed a non-significant trend in that direction,28 and three showed little signal of association.29-31 Studies examining STin2 are consistent in that all three studies failed to show an association between STin2 and AIM.
+25, 26, 28 One group performed a haplotype analysis of 5-HTTLPR, rs25531, and STin2 and concluded that the L-A-10 haplotype is associated with reduced risk of AIM 28 – a finding that is physiologically confusing given the increased expression owed to the 5-HTTLPR and rs25531 genotypes and decreased expression related to STin2 10 repeat allele.
 Studies examining combined effects of these loci are rare, and the proper methodology for such studies is still debated.32, 33 In addition to these genetic considerations, concurrent use of mood stabilizers may mask AIM and is a potential major confounder between existing studies.
-Use of mood stabilizers was allowed in some analyses 25, 26, 31, specifically excluded in others 28, 30 27and was not addressed in one.29 Ideally future studies will utilize rigorous phenotyping in a more homogenous population in terms of antidepressant and mood stabilizer treatment in addition to controlling for clinical covariates such as age and presence of rapid cycling.
+Use of mood stabilizers was allowed in some analyses,25, 26, 31 specifically excluded in others,27, 28, 30and was not addressed in one.29 Ideally, future studies will utilize rigorous phenotyping in a more homogenous population in terms of antidepressant and mood stabilizer treatment in addition to controlling for clinical covariates such as age and presence of rapid cycling.